bat-cha/lightgbm-lambda-layer/README.md

 # lightgbm-lambda-layer
-An example Lambda Layer containing LigthGBM
+An example Lambda Layer containing LigthGBM (and pandas)

 ## usage